Squiding/FICDF_WiOpt2024/README.md

-This code has not been arranged yet...
+This is the code of FICDF for WiOpt 2024